hiibolt/KnowledgeBase/pages/Skyscraper Lab Report.md

   Not knowing the size of cubicles also drastically reduces the accuracy and ability to calculate, however, because the Willis Tower states there are 15000 employees, and by my estimates I calculated around 10000.
 This could be because I chose a different cubicle size, but I also believe I should have been more lenient with my multiplier of available space (currently 1/3rd), as only a third of a floor being usable is a bit of a guess.

   I don't see how a worker could use 100gallons of water in the slightest.
 Maybe 2-10 accounting for water fountains, sinks, and restrooms - but not 100.
-Therefore, I do not believe that
+Therefore, I do not believe that the total water usage is accurate.

+  However, there was another group which was completely separate from us, and reached a very similar final answer
 - # Conclusion